Flavio-Vicentini/task-manager-api/README.md

 <h2>Getting Started</h2>
 <p>To run this project you can follow the steps bellow:</p>
-1. Create an account on the site https://sendgrid.com/ and take the API key.
+1.Create an account on the site https://sendgrid.com/ and take the API key.
-2. Donwload and configure the MongoDB on https://www.mongodb.com/try/download/community.
+2.Donwload and configure the MongoDB on https://www.mongodb.com/try/download/community.
 3.

 <h2>Routes</h2>